150 x 150 cm. Crochet, lacework and embroidery techniques, carbon fibers, resin cast.

 185 x 185 x 185 cm, 2 parts.
 Sculpture.
 Linen thread, linen fiber pulp and rabbit skin glue.

 Duo is one of the monumental works I made together with Helga Bøe.
-The cubes are each made with up of six equal sides, to be sewn together.
-It was -among others – the Norwegian contribution to the 9th Triennial of Tapestry in Lódz, 1998.
+The cubes are each composed of six equal sides, put together.
+It was the Norwegian contribution to the 9th Triennial of Tapestry in Lódz, 1998.

 200 x 200 cm, h150 cm.
-Sculpture consisting of five triangles.
+Sculpture consisting of seven triangles.
 Barbed wire, hemp thread, cotton and linen paper pulp.

 Red is a monumental red pyramid made of barbed wire, however it has also been exhibited outdoors as a fence.,